 Who gets to keep the pet after separation?

 Is your pet a ‘member of your family’?
 What happens to your pet when the family breaks down?
-Who gets custody?
+Who gets custody in separation or divorce?

 If you cannot agree as to who will get to keep ‘Fido’ or ‘Fluffy’ then it may be necessary to ask a Court to make an order.
 Pets are not referred to in the Family Law Act and are therefore treated as personal property.
 Before making a decision, the Court will consider the merit of each parties case.
 The party who can convince the Court that they are the rightful custodian of the pet may (likely) be the one who is awarded custody.

 Here are some tips that may assist you to keep, or be ordered to have custody of your pet in the event of separation: